anju0422/Brazilian-Ecommerce-Retailer-EDA/README.md

 _Recommendations_: -
 * Leverage Seasonal Peaks: Take advantage of the seasonal peaks observed, particularly in November 2017, January 2018, and March 2018.
 Plan targeted marketing campaigns, offer attractive promotions, and ensure sufficient stock availability during these periods to maximize sales potential.
+* Analyze Low-Performing Months: Evaluate the factors contributing to the low order counts in September, October, and December 2016.
+Identify any potential issues, such as product availability, pricing, or marketing strategies, and make necessary adjustments to improve performance during those months.